dmlc/dgl/examples/pytorch/gin/README.md

 python3 train.py --dataset MUTAG
 ```

 > **_NOTE:_**  Users may observe results fluctuate due to the randomness with relatively small dataset.
 In consistence with the original [paper](https://arxiv.org/abs/1810.00826), five social network datasets, 'COLLAB', 'IMDBBINARY' 'IMDBMULTI' 'REDDITBINARY' and 'REDDITMULTI5K', are also available as the input.
-Users are encouraged to update the script slightly for social network applications, for example, replacing sum readout on bioinformatics datasets to mean readout on social network datasets and using one-hot encodings of node degrees by setting "degree_as_nlabel=True".
+Users are encouraged to update the script slightly for social network applications, for example, replacing sum readout on bioinformatics datasets with mean readout on social network datasets and using one-hot encodings of node degrees by setting "degree_as_nlabel=True" in GINDataset.

 Summary (10-fold cross-validation)
 -------